reportportal/docs/src/md/src/QualityGates/QualityGates.md

 7. Click on the tick
 8. The rule is added to the Quality Gate

 In this case, on the finish the system will automatically analyzed a launch and compare failure rate (failed tests/total) in the analyzed launch with % in the "failure percent" rule in the Quality Gate.
-If failure rate in the launch is less than in the rule, the system fails the rule and Qulaity Gate.
+If failure rate in the launch is more than in the rule, the system fails the rule and Qulaity Gate.

 You can add only 1 "All tests failure rate" rule to the 1 Quality Gate.